ikr/money-math/README.md

 pragmatic way to mimic, by convention, an algebraic data type in idiomatic JavaScript -- a (very) dynamically typed language.

-Luckily, you can always move your arbitrary float value into the _amounts field_ with `money.floatToAmount(...)`.
+Just for the sake of convenience, we provide a way to approximate an **imprecise** float value in the _amounts field_ with `money.floatToAmount(…)` (half up rounding applied).
 Once all the values are _amounts,_ money-math guarantees that all the _field_ operations keep the results withing the _field._ Classic algebra.

-A thoughtful reader may ask, why have `money.floatToAmount()`, when there's the `Number.prototype.toFixed(2)`?
+A thoughtful reader might ask, why have `money.floatToAmount()`, when there's the `Number.prototype.toFixed(2)`?
 Well, because:

 ```javascript